Saturday

 And they insist on doing everything themselves!
 The trouble is they (still) need a lot of help!
 So you are always trying to help while letting them do it themselves!

-So how does giving a three period lesson work in a Montessori environment for this age group?
-It doesn't!
+So how does giving a three-period lesson work in a Montessori environment for this age group?

 And you can rotate activities: take out what is too hard or frustrating for her (what she swats off the table, or throws, or never chooses); as well as what she has mastered--what is too easy... while still keeping her favorite activities in the environment.